 And in cases of illegal blueprints or illegal output, the Santas will do their best to arrest and bring to justice those who have broken the law.

 Sovereign nations almost invariably impose controls on the import and export of trade goods (unless the nation is a freeport or something).
 The controls kick in when trade goods cross a magic line called the customs border.
 The border is patrolled by that branch of the civilian military called the Customs: collecting tariffs, halting or confiscating contraband, and apprehending smugglers.

 If the custom border is located inside a spaceport, patrolling the boarder is the responsibility's of ground-based (or space station based) custom service.
 But if the custom border is drawn around the entire planet at orbital height, or even around an entire solar system / interstellar empire, then the job belongs to the space branch of the customs agency.

-Naturally the latter branch is a bit more … exciting.
+Naturally the former branch is a bit more … exciting.
 Ground custom agent's main excitement is seeing the ship's captain break out in a cold sweat when you discover something irregular.
-By contrast space custom agents never know when that innocuous blip on the radar screen might abruptly turn into a running gun-battle with a heavily armed smuggler spacecraft.
+By contrast space custom agents never know when that innocuous blip on the radar screen might abruptly turn into a life-or-death running gun-battle with a heavily armed smuggler spacecraft.